 David De Cremer is currently the KPMG-funded chair in management studies at Cambridge Judge Business School, University of Cambridge (UK). ).
 He is also an affiliate researcher at the Cambridge Centre for Social Innovation and Cambridge Centre for Alternative Finance.
 Before moving to Cambridge he was a professor of management at China Europe International Business School (CEIBS; Shanghai) and a visiting professor at London Business School (LBS).

 He is the founder of the Erasmus Center of Behavioral Business Ethics at Rotterdam School of Management (the Netherlands) and founder and head of the Department “Organizational Leadership and Decision-Making” at the University of Cambridge (UK).
 His background is in psychology and economics (nowadays referred to as behavioral economics), and integrating these insights has led him to examine the power of the (biased) human reality across a wide variety of settings, including financial, interpersonal and cultural interactions.
 In 2009-2010 he was named the most influential economist in the Netherlands (Top 40 of economists) and in 2016 he was named a Global Top Thought Leader in the area of organizational trust, alongside late management guru Stephen Covey and Richard Edelman (President and CEO of Edelman; publisher of the annual Edelman Trust Barometer).
-In 2017, he was selected as the recipient of a one thousand talent programme in China, for his contributions to the development of Chinese society.

 He was born in Belgium (Leuven) and has lived and worked in Europe, UK, US, Middle-East and Asia.